SUNY Downstate Health Sciences University

 If you're like lots of us, you were terrified to start residency."What do you mean this login doesn't work?
 How do I order this?
 What do you mean my patient wants to speak to their Doctor?
 What?
 Oh wait…I am their Doctor."

-Well, while the first day may be nerve racking, there's enough support from orientation, from the upper years, training office and your attendings, that the first years tend to have such a steep learning curve, the whole transition becomes pretty painless.
+Well, there's no denying that the first day, even the first week, are anxious ones, there's enough support from orientation, from the upper years, training office, and your attendings, that the whole transition becomes pretty painless.

 First year is half Medicine/Neurology and half Inpatient Psychiatry.
 For our medicine months, there are two months of Inpatient Medicine, one month of Outpatient Medicine and one month of Outpatient Medicine at the Behavioral Health Clinic.
 Medicine's tough, but definitely manageable... there's no overnight calls, rounds are usually quick, and the team usually includes medical and pharmacy students, physician assistants, and of course, your resident and co-intern.
-Outpatient Medicine at the Behavioral Health Clinic is awesome, we get familiar with the medical problems our patient population tends to have...
-Metabolic Syndrome, Hypertension, etc. There's lots of interesting cases in Neurology, we do one month of Inpatient Neurology and one month of Neurology Consults.
+Outpatient Medicine at the Behavioral Health Clinic is awesome, we get familiar with the medical problems our patient population tends to have like metabolic syndrome, hypertension, etc. There's lots of interesting cases in Neurology, we do one month of Inpatient Neurology and one month of Neurology Consults.
 Again, short calls till 8-9pm, no overnight calls.

-As for the Didactics, 1st years have a half day (Thursdays, noon to five) of lectures that vary from Psychopharmacology, to the History of Psychiatry, to Teaching Medical Students!
-It's protected time, so even when you're on Medicine or Neurology (even when on call!) sign out to your senior resident at 11:45 and off to class!
+As for the Didactics, 1st years have a half day (Thursdays, noon to five) of lectures on Psychopharmacology, Psychiatric Interviewing, and Emergency Psychiatry to name just a few.
+This is protected time, so even when you're on Medicine or Neurology (even when on call!) sign out to your senior resident at 11:45 and off to class!
 Most important part of the Didactic Day is 12-lpm, when we have our weekly resident meetings, so you can catch up with the residents on different services.

 The PGY-2 year is when you are exposed to a variety of psychiatric sub-specialties and truly begin to hone your psychiatric skills and develop your own personal style.
 During your second year, you will rotate at a variety of clinical sites, which serves to expose you to different clinical experiences including pubic, private, veterans' affairs, and state hospitals.